“It finally got you, didn’t it! Snuffed it……took a long time though.”

 ” Oh garbage, accident, my word…accident!
 You shot me on purpose because I took your girlfriend.
 And then the bitch did not even come to my funeral.
 Her mother thought I was not good enough for them.
 Not that it mattered, since I was the stiffy in the coffin.”

 “You made me angry, but I did not shoot you on purpose.
 How could I know that the gun was loaded?”

 “Look at those people, all sitting around under the shade.
 Not a single tear.
 They are probably happy you are gone!”

 “They loved me.
-I was genuinely liked by my people and my family.
+My people and my family genuinely liked me.
 I looked after them and made sure that my children became something.
 I did a lot more than you would have achieved!”

 “Well, you did not give me a chance, did you?
 But never mind.
 You ended up in the same dump where I am.
 Just wait, there are more of us.
 And some of us wanted to have a little word with you.
 And I don’t mean those standing over your grave!”